 Combine ingredients in mixing bowl.
 Whisk ingredients to incorporate them fully and season with salt and pepper, to taste.

 Yield: about 1 cup

-Recipe courtesy Dave Lieberman from Food Network Favorites: Recipes from Our All-Star Chefs, Meredith Books, 2005
+Recipe courtesy of Dave Lieberman from Food Network Favorites: Recipes from Our All-Star Chefs, Meredith Books, 2005